MPWhite/river/PUBLISH.md

 # Publishing River as an NPM Package

-This guide explains how to publish your Go binary as an npm package for easy installation via `npm install -g river-journal`.
+This guide explains how to publish your Go binary as an npm package for easy installation via `npm install -g @mpwhite/river`.

 ## Setup Steps

 ### 1. Update Package Configuration
 Edit `package.json`:
-- Change the `name` field if "river-journal" is taken
+- The package is named `@mpwhite/river` (scoped package)
 - Update `repository.url` with your GitHub repository
 - Add your name to the `author` field
 - Adjust version as needed